SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ### Why should we use functions?

-Up to this moment, we have found out that, functions help us with **separating long exercise into smaller parts**, which leads to an **easier solution** of the corresponding problem.
+Up to this moment, we have found out that, functions help us with **separating long exercises into smaller parts**, which leads to an **easier solution** of the corresponding problem.
 This makes our program, not just well structured, **easy readable** but and more understandable.

 Using functions we **escape repeating** of programming code. **Repeating** code is **bad practice** because it makes **harder maintenance** of the program which leads to errors.
 If one part of the code exists in our program more than once and we have to fix it, we will have to change the repeating code in every single place.
 The probability of us forgetting one of the repeating places is very big, which will lead to incorrect behavior of the program.
 This is exactly why it's a **good practice** to define a fragment that will be used **more than once** as a **separate function**.